Breaking Down New York's GPS Stalking Law

 Both attorneys recommend that people who suspect they are being stalked—or may be accused of stalking—should document their whereabouts at all times.

-For more information on this area of law, see our overview of criminal defense or consider reaching out to a criminal defense lawyer.
+For more information on this area of law, reach out to a criminal defense lawyer.

 What do I do next?